jlapeyre/IsApprox.jl/README.md

 `IsApprox` implements an interface for specifying different tests for approximate equality.
 Examples are exact equality, elementwise approximate equality, and approximate equality in norm.
-Currently, packages often implement their own version of functions such as `ishermitan` because the required notion of close depends on the use case. `IsApprox` is an attempt to allow users to instead specify different notions of closeness.
+Currently, packages often implement their own version of functions such as `ishermitan` because the required notion of close depends on the use case. `IsApprox` allows users to instead specify different definitions of closeness, via a zero-cost abstraction.
+That is, specifying the definition of closeness need not incur a run-time cost.
 The code that implements tests for properties such as symmetry or positivity, may then be somewhat decoupled from the specification of closeness.
 Futhermore, a simple, small, collection of closeness measures should be adequate for the vast majority of use cases.